GlennnM/FlashPrivateServer/bmc/README.md

 - MvM
 - crates
 - starting city based on tiles achievements?
-- performance(some things like tile format are very bad)

-eventually: support for different storage backend, save transfer of some kind, pvp bots
+eventually: support for different storage backend, save transfer of some kind, pvp bots, new tile format?